Christopher Morel Preview, Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Christopher Morel (.162 on-base percentage in past 10 games, 150 points below season-long percentage), battle starting pitcher Wade Miley and the Milwaukee Brewers at Wrigley Field, Monday at 8:05 PM ET.
+On Tuesday, Christopher Morel (.162 on-base percentage in past 10 games, 150 points below season-long percentage) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 8:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Pirates.
+In his most recent appearance, he went 1-for-4 with a double against the Pirates.

 Christopher Morel Game Info & Props vs. the Brewers